CCDirectLink/CLS/proposals/1/standardLibrary.md

 `ccmod.resources` is a simple and rather intuitive name.

-`ccmod.crossCodeModdingResouceManager` is both long and includes repetition when combined with `ccmod`.
+`ccmod.crossCodeModdingResourceManager` is both long and includes repetition when combined with `ccmod`.

 #### Members and Fields